anushadatar/pcb_printer/software/README.md

 are included below.
 Raspberry Pi setup requires additional adjustments to the Flatam stack - contact us for details!

-## Dev Framework: Ubuntu Setup Instructions
+## Linux Setup Instructions
-While the Etch A Schech uses a Raspberry Pi to setup up computation and screaming, it can often be more convenient to use a machine with Ubuntu for software and testing.
+While the Etch A Schech uses a Raspberry Pi to setup up computation and streaming, it can often be more convenient to use a machine with Linux for software and testing.
 To set up this framework, first install the Flatcam Dependencies:
 Some of the dependencies will need to be installed separately:
  - [SIP](https://www.riverbankcomputing.com/software/sip/download)